mx1001/hardops_manual/docs/sorting.md

 - sort triangulate - keeps triangulate after boolean to allow for iterative working on an exportable mesh
 - sort decimate - moves decimate at the end of the stack (useful for rare situations)
   - recommended off for smart shapes and situations where the mod order is crucial.
+- sort remesh - ensures remesh is kept at the end of the stack
+- sort cast - ensures cast is not placed after the boolean modifier
+- sort weld (2.82) - ensures weld is kept at the end of the modifier stack.

 To show sort bevel in action.